-I have spent more than twenty years thinking about the value of the printed book and incorporating working with books into my life while pursuing a professional career and raising a family.
-Here is some of my experience:
+I have spent more than twenty years thinking about the value of the printed book and incorporating working with books into my life.

 Working towards a Professional Certificate in Rare Books and Manuscripts from the California Rare Book School out of UCLA.

-Certificate in Core Bookbinding – San Francisco Center for the Book
+Certificates in Core Bookbinding, and Cylinder and Platen Press Core – San Francisco Center for the Book

 Classes taken at the San Francisco Center for the Book:

 - Fishbone fold

 - Orientation to Leather

 - Leather I